-Annex A.6.1 is about internal organization.
+Annex A.6.1 is about the internal organization.
 The objective in this Annex A area is to establish a management framework to initiate and control the implementation and operation of information security within the organization.
-Organization need to establish a mechanism to manage information security across the entire enterprise and gain the support of leadership to assist in providing overall direction.
+Organizations need to establish a mechanism to manage information security across the entire enterprise and gain the support of leadership to assist in providing overall direction.

 Implementing a Security Strategy

-An effective information security strategy for a organization must take into account the overall strategic objectives of the organizations and varied departments.
+An effective information security strategy for an organization must take into account the overall strategic objectives of the organizations and varied departments.
 Even when focusing on critical processes and legal mandates, it is necessary to extend protective measures beyond the underlying IT systems and associated staff.
 For example, many employees have access to critical customer records, and this access must be considered when assessing the security risks associated with these data.
 A failure to provide employees with securely configured workstations increases the risk of sensitive data being exposed via their computers.
 This risk can also be reduced by implementing a middleware solution to properly control which records each faculty member can access and to minimize the amount of sensitive data stored on their computers.
 Also, to be effective, security practices cannot rely completely on technological solutions.
 Continuing the example, policies are required to clearly define staff’ responsibilities relating to the data and the security of their workstations.
 Also, awareness programs aimed specifically at staff and their responsibilities to safeguard information might be developed, possibly in conjunction with the organization’s s information officer.

 To complicate matters, the operational needs of organization networks often directly conflict with security practices such as perimeter firewalls, port authentication, centralized configuration management, and strong authentication.
-The networks must therefore be designed to balance security and privacy requirements while accommodating a wide variety of end users and their needs – e.g., visitors, new employees arriving with computers, managers sharing large quantities of data with other managers, remote access to a variety of network services for individuals who are traveling or telecommuting, and mobile users moving between different locations.
-Although firewalls are becoming widely used to protect critical systems on organizations networks, their use at the perimeter is less common because it is difficult to reconcile their restrictiveness with the need for an open networking environment that supports high-speed networking.
+The networks must therefore be designed to balance security and privacy requirements while accommodating a wide variety of end-users and their needs – e.g., visitors, new employees arriving with computers, managers sharing large quantities of data with other managers, remote access to a variety of network services for individuals who are traveling or telecommuting, and mobile users moving between different locations.
+Although firewalls are becoming widely used to protect critical systems on an organization’s networks, their use at the perimeter is less common because it is difficult to reconcile their restrictiveness with the need for an open networking environment that supports high-speed networking.
 Although centralized management is feasible for certain hosts on a network, this approach is not suitable for most computers and many systems.
-In the end, security and privacy practices need to be integrated into operational practices in a way that makes the most sense for each locations.
-This is not to say that organization cannot be secured; many organization are successfully balancing the need for security and an open, collaborative networking environment.
+In the end, security and privacy practices need to be integrated into operational practices in a way that makes the most sense for each location.
+This is not to say that organization cannot be secured; many organization is successfully balancing the need for security and an open, collaborative networking environment.

 Information Security Governance